Starting a WISP: 7 Tips to Help You Grow

 - Go back to Step 1 and repeat the process

 This process of continual improvement will put your WISP on the fast-track to success.
-Of course, there will always be ways to better your business, and there may not always be an immediate fix to issues that arise.
-What is most important is that you put procedures in place to identify and resolve deficiencies before they turn into troublesome problems.
+Of course, there will always be ways to improve your business, and there may not always be an immediate fix for every issue.
+What’s most important is that you put procedures in place to identify and resolve problems before they start hurting you.

 “Often we are so concerned about what makes us great, that we forget about what makes us weak.
 The weak parts are going to hamper your growth and keep you from gaining traction.”